cloudfoundry/stratos/docs/deploy/cloud-foundry/cloud-foundry.md

     `cf push` with no arguments uses the bundled `manifest.yml` and the current folder as the application bits.
 As with the other methods, the console auto-detects the host Cloud Foundry API from `VCAP_APPLICATION`; if your platform does not provide `cf_api_url`, set it manually as described in the [troubleshooting note](cf-troubleshooting.md#console-fails-to-start).

 > [!NOTE]
 > The package is Linux/amd64.
-There is no build step in this path, so the historic source-push memory figures do not apply - the bundled manifest's `512M` is what cloud.gov runs in production.
+There is no build step in this path, so the historic source-push memory figures do not apply - the bundled manifest's `512M` is what production deployments run.

 ### Deploy Stratos from source